BSSW Program Curriculum

 Students who enter Minnesota State Mankato for their freshman year or who transfer to Minnesota State Mankato usually use the catalog for their first year on campus.
 However, students who are changing majors after several years or are returning to University after several years, may have the opportunity to select a particular catalog year.
-If you are not sure of the catalog year you will use to meet graduation and the BSSW Program requirements, schedule appointments with SBS’s Advising Center staff and your BSSW Program Faculty Advisor.
+If you are not sure of the catalog year you will use to meet graduation and the BSSW Program requirements, schedule appointments with AH&N's Advising Office staff and your BSSW Program Faculty Advisor.
 You may be able to change catalogs to better meet your graduation course planning needs.

 For more information about the general graduation requirements and general education requirements for a specific catalog year, go to Minnesota State Mankato’s Undergraduate Catalogs Undergraduate Catalogs.
 Select the year in which you are interested.